Geoffrey Warner, FAIA

 Business Development Director

-As the Business Development Director, Betsy is focused on bringing new business and collaborative projects into Alchemy while sharing news about Alchemy’s projects and special events.
-She received her M.S. from the University of Minnesota in Visual Communication which led to teaching and graphic design.
-Her career path wandered into the publishing, museum, and furniture industries—all relevant to the writing, design, and artful opportunities she pursues at Alchemy.
+Betsy focuses on bringing new business and collaborative projects into Alchemy while sharing news about Alchemy’s projects and special events.
+She received her M.S. from the University of Minnesota in Visual Communication which led to teaching and a career in graphic design.
+Her career path wandered into the publishing, museum, and furniture industries—all relevant to the writing, design, and artful opportunities and partnerships she pursues at Alchemy.
 She lives in Northeast Minneapolis, runs an Air BnB out of her home, and walks her dog Hazelnut when not volunteering with the thriving NE arts community.

 Koto graduated from the University of Minnesota Interior Design program.
 Her focus is on the personal, tactile, and experiential aspects of design.
 Before joining Alchemy, Koto worked at Perkins + Will, MAD, and Prospect Refuge Studio where she gained experience in all scales of interior design, architecture, and fashion.
 She also attended Minneapolis Community & Technical College to study ceramics, photography, and painting.